DevDegree/eng-intern-challenge/python/README.md

 TODO - Add verbose logging.
 TODO - Stronger help message
-TODO - Logging for when a key-error occurs on conversions (invalid character inputs)
+TODO - Logging for when a key-error occurs on conversions (invalid character inputs such as ' or @)